“Farmhouse” is one of my most stunning, and most difficult print (to date), with a heavy black gradient in the sky…

 Naturally drawn to contradictions, I like to consider the energy that comes from combining opposites: digital and analog, versatility and integrity, curiosity and clarity.
 The work on these pages reflects my personal projects in photography and printmaking, and the book arts.

 Anyone familiar with the drive down California's Highway 1 from Santa Cruz to Monterey knows the halfway point on the large Monterey Bay is Moss Landing.
-A small fishing harbor, in the shadow of the large power plant, is a setting for great fresh seafood and many picturesque scenes.
+A small fishing harbor, in the shadow of a large power plant, is a setting for great fresh seafood and many picturesque scenes.
 One of my favorites is the juxtaposition of the complicated fishing and pleasure boats with the peaceful water and sky.

 The overlap of my photographic and printmaking interests is a process known as photogravure.
 As old as photography itself, photogravure is an intaglio printing process which is an exercise in compromise and control.
 The goal is to create images which are more easily reproduced (say, for a book) than a conventional wet darkroom, but which retain more clarity and control than, say, a halftone process.